mjdamgaard/UP-Web-Project/README_longer_version.md

 Fellowship of the Ring" put together.
-This choice makes queries faster by a considerable amount, but it does come with the downside that relations are not automatically two-way, and subject–relation–object statements thus need to be stored two ways: as Predicate(relation, object) + subject and as Predicate(reverse relation, subject) + object to make them work both ways.
+This choice makes queries faster by a considerable amount, but it does come with the downside that relations are not automatically two-way, and subject–relation–object statements thus need to be stored two ways, namely as Predicate(relation, object) + subject and as Predicate(reverse relation, subject) + object, to make them work both ways.
 I believe this trade-off will be well worth it.

 More importantly, each semantic statement is also stored together with the ID